Monopole and instanton effects in QCD: Monopoles

-$\lambda_{3}$ is the third component of the Gell-Mann matrices.
-We define the anti-monopole fields $A_{i}^{am}$ as being generated by the magnetic charges, which are the opposite sign but same magnitude as the monopole; thus, the difference between the monopole fields and the anti-monopole fields is only the sign of the magnetic charges $m_{c}$.

 We maintain a certain distance $D$ and place the monopole at location $\vec{x_{1}}$ and the anti-monopole at location $\vec{x_{2}}$.
+We determine the distance $D$ between the monopole and the anti-monopole as $D$ = 9 (1.09 [fm]) by following the method explained in reference~\cite{DiGH3}.
 We set the time $t = 16$ to create the monopole and anti-monopole in the configurations.
-Periodic boundary condition are adopted for each boundary (the space components and the time component) of the lattice.
-We indicate the locations of the monopole and anti-monopole and the distance in Table~\ref{tb:location_mon_1}.
+Periodic boundary conditions are adopted for each boundary (the space components and the time component) of the lattice.
+We indicate the locations of the monopole and anti-monopole and the distance in table~\ref{tb:location_mon_1}.

 We vary both the magnetic charges of the monopole from 0 to 6 and the magnetic charges of the anti-monopole from 0 to -6.
 The magnetic charges are integers.
-The anti-monopole possesses the opposite charges of the monopole; thus, the total of the magnetic charges that are added to the configuration is zero.
+The anti-monopole possesses the opposite charges of the monopole; thus, the total magnetic charges that are added to the configuration is zero.
 The magnetic charge $m_{c}$ indicates that both the monopole of the magnetic charge $+m_{c}$ and the anti-monopole of the magnetic charge $-m_{c}$ are added.

 To check the consistency with the normal configurations, we generate the configurations of the magnetic charge $m_{c} = 0$ and compare the numerical results.